osisoft/Edge-Data-Store-Docs/content/configuration/storage-runtime-config.md

 **Note:** Consult with Technical Support before you modify the default configuration.

-To update the storage runtime configuration, complete the following:
+To update the storage runtime configuration:

 1. Using any text editor, create a JSON file that contains the storage runtime configuration.